Earth’s only natural satellite, the Moon, orbits Earth at an average distance of 1.28 light-seconds.

 The average lunar distance from Earth is 238,855 miles (384,400 km), which is about 30 Earth diameters.

 The changing distance of the Moon leads to phenomena called micromoons and supermoons.
+It is also the reason why the lunar landings were timed around its closest approach to Earth.

 What is a Micromoon?